Unidata/awips2/docs/edex/edex-ingest-docker-container.md

 EDEX can be run inside a docker container, which allows you to process data into an AWIPS system without requiring accessing and altering the machine's native CentOS installation and configuration.

-The [EDEX Docker Image](https://github.com/Unidata/edex-docker) is built on CentOS 7 and contains the latest Unidata AWIPS release (18.1.1).
+The [EDEX Docker Image](https://github.com/Unidata/edex-docker) is built on CentOS 7 and contains the latest NSF Unidata AWIPS release (18.1.1).

 This container is an **ingest-only** install, meaning there is **no database or request server**.
 This example requires a Database/Request server be configured for you to access remotely.
 See the [**Distributed EDEX**](https://unidata.github.io/awips2/edex/distributed-computing/) document for more.